HackUnit/MechaCar_Statistical_Analysis/README.md

 ### Written Summary

-- A summary analysis was done on both the total and by manufacturing lots of the MechaCar suspension coils to see if the variances were within specification.
+- A summary analysis was done on both the total of the manufacturing lots and on each specific manufacturing lot.
+Theses tests were specifically on the MechaCar suspension coils to see if the variances were within specification.
 The design specifications dictates that the variance cannot exceed **100** ***PSI***.
 For the total summary the variance is well within the design specifications at a variance of **62.29** ***PSI***.
 For the summary on the manufacturing lots we can see that while Lot 1 and Lot 2 are well within the variance specifications, Lot 3 far exceeds the specifications with a variance of **170.28** ***PSI***.

 <br>
 <br>